 After the recent hail storm in the Triangle Area, you’ve probably noticed all the roofers canvassing the neighborhoods.
 There are yard signs galore and construction projects daily.
-Before signing with the first contractor available, we strongly recommend doing your research first.
+Before signing with the first roofing contractor available, we strongly recommend you do your research.

 Know that your roof will not collapse overnight.
 Hail merely wears down the shingles.
 You always have time to do your research first.

 Your roof is one of the largest investments you will make on your home.
 Whether it’s an insurance job or you’re paying out of pocket, you’ll want to make sure you get the best workmanship possible from a local company.
 Otherwise, you may pay the cost later on.

 Unfortunately, much of our business is fixing poor roofing jobs other companies did.
 The work was done so poorly that the homeowners experience roofing issues just a few years after installation.
-Their old roofer uses a warranty loophole to get out of the work or has gone back to their home state.
+Not only that, their roofer uses a warranty loophole to get out of the work or has gone back to their home state.

 These roofers try to scare homeowners into thinking they need to replace their roofs and file a claim right after the storm.
 Their goal is to get as many jobs as possible only to subcontract out the work and then go back home.

 Storm chasers are roofing salespeople.
 They go state to state “chasing” after big storms.
 These salespeople find the neighborhoods that were hit hardest and go door-to-door offering free inspections.
 They almost always tell you to file a claim and pressure you to do it on the spot.